IoMarius/finalytic/README.md

-# Finalytic - Self-Hosted Receipt Tracking Bot
+# Finalytic - Self-Hosted Expenses Tracking Bot

 A self-hosted Telegram bot for tracking expenses by analyzing receipt photos and QR codes.
 Built with FastAPI and Python Telegram Bot.